Skip to content

 Kansai Gaidai University (KGU) is based in Hirakata, a city situated in the cultural heart of Japan.
 Conveniently located between Osaka, Kyoto, and Nara, it provides an excellent starting point from which to embark on an exploration of this fascinating country.
 Osaka is the nation’s second-largest city, and Kyoto and Nara are the historic, ancient capitals of Japan.

-KGU is one of Japan's most globally connected institutions with affiliations with 400 institutions of higher learning in 55 countries and regions.
+KGU is one of Japan's most globally connected institutions, with affiliations with 400 institutions of higher learning in 55 countries and regions.
 The university welcomes around 900 exchange students from all over the world each year.
 With a diverse student body, KGU provides well-structured academic courses geared toward exchange students.
-KGU also offers the Kansai Gaidai Internship Program (KGIP) where selected students are able to intern at business firms, organizations, and local schools to gain real-world experience working in Japan all while earning academic credits.
+KGU also offers the Kansai Gaidai Internship Program (KGIP), where selected students are able to intern at business firms, organizations, and local schools to gain real-world experience working in Japan, all while earning academic credits.

 International students are able to engage with Japanese students and the local community through a variety of on-campus and off-campus events.
 KGU offers on-campus housing where students stay in a comfortable single-occupancy room in their newly built residence hall, YUI.
-While residing at YUI, international students can participate in a home-visit program where they can immerse themselves into Japanese culture by visiting local Japanese students’ homes.
+While residing at YUI, international students can participate in a home-visit program where they can immerse themselves in Japanese culture by visiting local Japanese students’ homes.

 [insert photos in WordPress program page]